 While the finish wasn’t something I will want to remember, what happened before the game is.

-Page 2 of 2 - My middle son (Caiden) is a big Cardinals fan.
+My middle son (Caiden) is a big Cardinals fan.
 My wife brought Caiden to the game that day and they sat in section 348, right below the press box.
 Before the game, I was able to bring both my wife and son inside and give them a tour of the press box.

 I think my wife enjoyed it more than Caiden did.
 After all, at 7-years-old, his dream is not to be writing baseball like his father, but to be playing catcher at Busch Stadium when he grows up.
 Regardless, I will always remember being able to show my son the inside of the Cardinals’ press box where I work.